Public engagement to create new cultural encounters, shape policy, and enhance religious literacy

 In 2021 King's was ranked 11th in the world for the social and environmental impact of its research.

-We use our location in the capital to maximise the impact of King's TRS research, sustaining strong links with Parliament and Whitehall, Westminster Abbey, and the National Gallery.
+We use our location in the capital to maximise the impact of King's TRS research, sustaining strong links with Parliament and Whitehall, Westminster Abbey, the Museum of London and the National Gallery.
 Our London partnerships reflect the University's emphasis on London in its Strategic Vision.

 Many TRS researchers - specialising in theology, philosophy, art history and biblical studies - have created digital exhibitions for the Visual Commentary on Scripture, one of our flagship public engagement projects.
 The VCS has over 900-high resolution images on the site and is being used by schools, colleges and faith communities worldwide to foster new conversations about biblical texts and their complex interactions with works of art.
 In collaboration with two of Germany’s principal art galleries: the Bode-Museum, and the Gemäldegalerie in Berlin, 30 films were launched in April 2023 to introduce museum visitors to the key characters in the Christian biblical story through objects in the museums; accessed through QR codes placed by those objects, as well as on the museums’ websites, means they can also be used by individuals and groups anywhere in the world.